-Sorry that there are no recent dive reports here for the 2012 season.
 We have been using the Facebook page to keep divers posted on the current conditions and things that have been going on.
-The limitations of the FB environment may move us to post more updates and info here again in the near future.
+But we do occasionally post reports here due to the limitations of the FB environment.
 But take a look at some of these dive reports that go back as far as 2003 and you will get a good idea of just what goes on when you go Dive Hatteras with us.

 2011 Dive Reports

 Sunday, October 16, 2011 - After a long time with no diving, thanks to Hurricane Irene and the damage she did to the Outer Banks, we finally got back out on the ocean for some diving.
 We had a trip planned for both days, but the weather for Saturday looked just plain horrid (and it was), so that day was canceled but then the forecast for Sunday made a dramatic turn for the better.
 We quickly arranged a trip out to the Manuela with a group of highly experienced divers from Virginia who came down on short notice with a truck load of rebreathers and some big doubles too.